-- Apply for a visa, with the information from the Certificate of Sponsorship.
+Apply for a visa, with the information from the Certificate of Sponsorship.
 Your application must be sent to the country you live or are from.

-You must prove you have at least £1,270.
-And that you have this money for at least 28 days.
+You must prove you have at least £1,270 for 28 days.
+Unless your sponsor has promised to support you, and this is on your Certificate of Sponsorship.

-The fee for this visa is £259.
+The fee for this visa is £319.
 There may also be other fees.

-This is for people planning on being in the UK for work longer than 3 months.
+This can be good for people working in the UK longer than 3 months.
+But there is no shortest time you must stay.